 Here is a recommended process to help you get started.

 - Step 1

 - Start with Google Analytics.
 Use your flow visualization reports to look at the common journeys users take from your homepage so you can understand which pages are generating the most click-throughs.
 Once you've identified your most popular pages, you can further dig into your user behavior by looking at the Exit Rate and Time on the Page.
 These two attributes will help you understand which content needs to be refreshed or promoted.

 - Step 2

 - Now that you know where to start, create Snapshots of the pages with the most click-throughs.
 This will provide you with five Snapshot Reports, including a Heatmap, Scrollmap, Confetti, Overlay, and List Report.
 With these reports, you can now visually see information like browsing patterns and even break down your website clicks into various segments.

 - Step 3

-- If there is a specific action that you would like your users to accomplish and you're unable to track this through our preset data parameters, create a custom user variable.
-This will help you better understand the factors that are causing users to take or not take a specific action.
+- If there is a specific action that you would like your users to accomplish, and you're unable to track this through our preset data parameters, create a custom user variable.
+This will help you better understand the factors causing users to take or not take a specific action.

 - Step 4